kateBea/Traverse/README.md

 # Graph test
-Important NOTE: The graph is assumed to be directed, i.e say we have a graph with 3 nodes {0, 1, 2}, insert edge (1,2) means there is an edge from vertex 1 to vertex 2.
+Important NOTE: The graph is assumed to be directed, i.e say we have a graph with 3 nodes {0, 1, 2}, insert edge (1,2) means we want to add an edge from vertex 1 to vertex 2 to the graph.

 Example usage included in file [main.cc](src/main.cc):